This devilish beast's foremost power is to clone

 Games In: Vampire

-Killer, Castlevania, Castlevania 3: Dracula's Curse,
+Killer, Castlevania, Castlevania III: Dracula's Curse,

 Dracula X: Rondo of Blood